 Select the block after which you want to insert a new block and initiate the dialog.

-Inserting the previously edited (deleted) block at any location
+Inserting the previously edited (deleted) block at any desired location

-- Select the block after which you want to insert the block you have just edited (deleted.) - If you wish to insert a block you have stored in the buffer memory, press the soft key INSERT NC BLOCK
+Select the block after which you want to insert the block you have just edited (deleted) and press the INSERT NC BLOCK soft key.

 Editing and inserting words